3rd Stakeholder Forum: Evaluation for Impact, May 2021

 - Open stakeholder forums will take place in Germany, Finland, Italy, Austria, Greece and Estonia.
 These will be used to formulate the model together with the museum sector stakeholders.
 Come and join!

-- Pilots will happen in museums across museums, mainly in partner countries FI, IT, GR, DE, EE, AT
+- Pilots will happen in museums across Europe, mainly in partner countries FI, IT, GR, DE, EE, AT

 - A Mobility Scheme will allow a number of museum professionals to increase their competences – application announcement later